Home News Tips Omnichannel is still a myth in Brazil, warn digital transformation experts.

 Although the term omnichannel is already part of the corporate vocabulary, market experts observe that, in practice, it is still treated more as a buzzword than as a consolidated strategy.
-According to these professionals, despite the growing demand for integrated and personalized workflows, many companies still face structural and conceptual obstacles that hinder their effective implementation.
+According to these professionals, despite the growing demand for integrated and personalized journeys, many companies still face structural and conceptual obstacles that hinder its effective implementation.

-"Many companies still confuse multichannel presence with omnichannel strategy.
-Being on multiple channels does not, by itself, mean delivering a good experience.
-The real challenge is to ensure that the customer journey is continuous, smooth, and frictionless regardless of where it starts or ends," says Guilherme Carvalho, CEO of Backlgrs, the leading Salesforce consulting and implementation firm in Brazil.
+“Many companies still confuse multichannel presence with omnichannel strategy.
+Being present on multiple channels does not, in itself, mean delivering a good experience.
+The real challenge lies in ensuring that the customer journey is continuous, fluid, and frictionless regardless of where it begins or ends,” says Guilherme Carvalho, CEO of Backlgrs, the leading Salesforce consulting and implementation company in Brazil.

-He also adds: "It's no use for the consumer to start an interaction on WhatsApp, then switch to email, and subsequently call customer service and have to repeat all the information.
-This is a symptom of a disorganized operation, which generates frustration, breaks trust, and loses the opportunity for loyalty.
-True omnichannel requires integration between systems, alignment between departments, and a customer-centric culture.
-Without this, what we have is just fragmented multichannel, which does not deliver value to either the business or the consumer."
+He further adds: “It's no use for the consumer to start an interaction on WhatsApp, then migrate to email and subsequently call customer service and have to repeat all the information.
+This is a symptom of a disorganized operation, which generates frustration, a breakdown of trust, and a loss of loyalty opportunities.
+True omnichannel requires integration between systems, alignment between areas, and a customer-centric culture.
+Without this, what we have is just fragmented multichannel, which delivers no value to either the business or the consumer.”

-With over 60 projects implemented among major brands in the country, Backlgrs has observed recurring errors in omnichannel strategies, ranging from lack of interoperability between systems to the absence of a customer-centric view.
-A survey by Aberdeen Group reinforces the impact of these errors: companies with a strong omnichannel presence retain 89% of customers, while those with weak strategies retain only 33%.
+With over 60 implemented projects among major brands in the country, Backlgrs has observed recurring errors in omnichannel strategies, ranging from a lack of interoperability between systems to the absence of a customer-centric vision.
+A survey by the Aberdeen Group reinforces the impact of these errors: companies with a strong omnichannel presence retain 89% of their customers, while those with weak strategies retain only 33%.

 E-Commerce Update